Dvassily/TreeOfLife_web/README.md

 # To run the server :

+First you need to download image, comments and sounds datas from : https://my.pcloud.com/publink/show?code=XZLdVMkZwr1t5TvEry0VLYUdFtqz4p3yjNLX and unzip them in ../server/datas/

-First you must to initialize the database :
+Then, you must to initialize the database :
 ```bash
     cd database
     sh createdb.sh